 This chart shows the percentages of first-year undergraduate cohorts that have graduated with a bachelor's degree in four, five and six years.
 The bottom axis represents the year each first-year cohort started college.
-Comparative data from Association of American Universities (AAU) institutions2 is displayed for 2005 through 2015 cohorts.
+Comparative data from Association of American Universities (AAU) institutions2 are displayed for 2006 through 2016 cohorts.
 (AAU schools used to compute the averages based on student status six years since the cohort entered college.)

 Graduation rates for U-M undergraduate students have increased over time.
-Please note that by presenting averages of graduation rates for the AAU institution groups smooths the year-to-year variation compared to U-M's single-school data trend.
-1 A list of current public and private Association of American Universities (AAU) member institutions is found in Appendix A. 2 Penn State University graduation rates are not included because the school only reports aggregated data for all PSU campuses to IPEDS.
-A high percentage of U-M's first-year undergraduates who enroll in the courses the following year, and at rates similar to peer institutions.
-4.2 Average Retention Rates of First-Year Undergraduates at U-M and Peer Schools, Fall 2011-2021 Cohorts.
+Please note that by presenting averages of graduation rates for the AAU institution groups smooths the year-to-year variation compared to U-M's single-institution data trend.

+1 A list of current public and private Association of American Universities (AAU) member institutions is found in Appendix A.

+2 Penn State University graduation rates are not included because the school only reports aggregated data for all PSU campuses to IPEDS.

+A high percentage of U-M's first-year undergraduates enroll in courses the following year, and at rates similar to peer institutions.

+4.2 Average Retention Rates of First-Year Undergraduates at U-M and Peer Schools, Fall 2012-2022 Cohorts.

-SOURCE: Integrated Postsecondary Education Data System (IPEDS) First-years at the U-M and its peers return to enroll for a second year at high rates Average retention rates for public and private member schools of the Association of American Universities2 (AAU) is shown for comparison.
-All of U-M peer schools are AAU members, although not all AAU members are considered peer schools.
+SOURCE: Integrated Postsecondary Education Data System (IPEDS)

+First-years at the U-M and its peers return to enroll for a second year at high rates.
+Average retention rates for public and private member schools of the Association of American Universities2 (AAU) are shown for comparison.
+All U-M peer schools are

+AAU members, although not all AAU members are considered peer schools.

-Public Universities Private Universities 2 A list of current public and private Association of American Universities (AAU) member institutions is found in Appendix A. Seniors have expressed a high level of satisfaction with their U-M academic experience over several measures and have generally increased over time.
-4.3 Responses of U-M Graduating Seniors to Survey Questions about Satisfaction with Academics, Course Availability, and Advising, 2009-2022.
+2 A list of current public and private Association of American Universities (AAU) member institutions is found in Appendix A.

+Seniors have expressed a high level of satisfaction with their U-M academic experience over several measures and satisfaction has generally increased over time.

+4.3 Responses of U-M Graduating Seniors to Survey Questions about Satisfaction with Academics, Course Availability, and Advising, 2009-2024.

 SOURCE: U-M Asks You (UMAY) undergraduate survey

-20%

-30%

-40%

-10%

-0%

 The percentage to the right of each bar is the fraction of students who replied "Very Satisfied," Satisfied," and "Somewhat Satisfied" (the segments shaded in blue) for the particular question and year.

-60%

-70%

-80%

-90%

-100%

-50%